Joystream/joystream/testnets/acropolis/storage-module.md

 - `Liaison`: the actor account that is responsible for accepting uploads for a `DataObject`, and making the content available to other storage nodes.

-- `DataObjectStorageRelationship`: an entry in the [Data Object Storage Registry](./storage-module/data-object-storage-registry.md), describing which actor has stored a particular `DataObject`.
+- `StorageRelationship`: an entry in the [Data Object Storage Registry](./storage-module/data-object-storage-registry.md), describing which actor has stored a particular `DataObject`.

 - A storage provider is an `actor` who has staked for the Storage role via the